ktroyan/PersonalizedLLM/DataScraping/README.md

 Hence, on average with a margin for error, one sample is collected every ~100s.
 Therefore, to obtain 10k samples, the program needs to run for ~10^6 seconds.
 This means that ~278h / ~12 days are needed to collect 10k samples (given the current collection criterion).

-Considering that we go over 20 pages of a restaurant on average (given that the hyper-parameter of number_of_pages_to_scrape_per_restaurant is set to 30), and that there are 15 reviews (samples) per page, we have ~(15*20)/20 = 15 samples collected per restaurant.
+Considering that we go over 20 pages of a restaurant on average (given that the hyper-parameter of nb_pages is set to 30), and that there are 15 reviews (samples) per page, we have ~(15*20)/20 = 15 samples collected per restaurant.
 Therefore, ~666 restaurants are needed to obtain 10k samples, which is achieved using around 20 cities.

 #### **Notes**